There's a spot unlike the rest

-Central Park is an American musical animated sitcom created by Loren Bouchard, Nora Smith, and Josh Gad.
-The story resolves around the Tillerman family, who lives in titular park of New York City, and they try to save the park from a business entrepreneur who wants to replace Central Park with a bunch of condos and retail space.
+Central Park is an American musical Animated Sitcom created by Loren Bouchard, Nora Smith, and Josh Gad.
+The story revolves around the Tillerman family, who lives in the titular park of New York City, and they try to save the park from a business entrepreneur who wants to replace Central Park with a bunch of condos and retail space.

 Central Park provides examples of: